flxst/gpt-sw3-tokenizer/README.md

 # gpt-sw3-tokenizer

-Tokenizer for the GPT-SW3 project (multilingual, Nordic Pile)
+Train, evaluate and analyze BPE tokenizers.

+**Features:**
+- data sampling
+- data weighting of subsets with different categories and languages
+- training with SentencePiece or HuggingFace
+- customizable tokenizer features (vocabulary size, handling of whitespace and numbers, ..)
+- detailed evaluation and analysis (e.g. computation of common tokenizer metrics, example tokenization, vocabulary and performance comparison across languages, effect of the vocabulary size, ..)

+This repository was used to train a multilingual, BPE-based SentencePiece tokenizer for the [GPT-SW3](https://arxiv.org/abs/2305.12987) model family on the Nordic Pile dataset.
+See [this paper](https://arxiv.org/abs/2304.14780) for more details.

-## Repo Structure
+## Repository Structure

-- `.`: contains main python and bash scripts as well as environment variables (`env.ini`)
+- `.`: contains main python and bash scripts as well as settings (`env.ini` and `SAMPLING_WEIGHTS.csv`)
 - `./notebooks`: contains notebooks
 - `./scripts`: contains helper and test python scripts
 - `./src`: contains source code

 ## Setup